ianruh/shepl/README.md

 ```

 The only provided command is `Shepl`.
 Any selected text is passed to shepl's
 stdin and is replaced by the output of shepl.
+Shepl takes an optional single
+argument that can contain additional options to pass to shepl (such as a
+command template).

 **Config Options**